RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 8.3: Deprecate reflection-based formatter
 - Mark `SirenHypermediaFormatter` and `SirenConverter` as `[Obsolete]`
 - Document migration path in Docs/HypermediaSchema/

+#### Step 8.4: Update contract-first generator to emit `ResultType` and migrate to `[HypermediaActionEndpoint<T>]`
+- **Deferred from Step 2.13.1** — the contract-first generator currently emits legacy `[Http*HypermediaAction]` attributes, not `[HypermediaActionEndpoint<T>]`.
+Updating `ResultType` on the legacy attributes was done as part of Step 2.13, but the template should be migrated to the new attribute pattern as part of the overall migration.
+- Update the server controller template (`server/csharp-controller/v4` or new `v5`) to emit `[HypermediaActionEndpoint<THto>]` instead of `[Http*HypermediaAction]`
+- Emit `ResultType = typeof(...)` on the new attribute when `operation.resultDocument` is set in the XML schema
+- **Implementation insights from Step 2.13.1:**
+  - The XML schema's `OperationType.resultDocument` contains the result document name — access via `operation.resultDocument` in Scriban (not `operation.result_document` — Scriban uses the exact C# property name on .NET objects)
+  - The `isNotEmpty` helper from `_common.sbn` works for checking if resultDocument is set
+  - CarShack has 6 operations with `resultDocument` (UploadCarImage, UploadInsuranceScan, UpdateInspection, CreateCustomer, CreateQuery, BuyCar)
+  - The legacy `HttpMethodHypermediaAction` base class now has `ResultType` property — source generator scans it via `InheritsFrom` helper
+- **Legacy cleanup:** When this step is done, remove legacy support from the source generator:
+  - Remove `HttpMethodHypermediaActionBaseFullName` constant
+  - Remove `InheritsFrom` scan in `ExtractActionResultMappings`
+  - Remove `InheritsFrom` helper method
+  - The test `Legacy_HttpMethodHypermediaAction_type_exists` in `HtoSchemaGeneratorTests` will fail when the legacy type is removed — this is intentional as a reminder to clean up the generator code
+- Verify with CarShack: regenerate controllers with new template, confirm `ResultType` appears, all tests pass

 ### Phase 9: Revisit Open Questions